MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

  ```

-## Copy data to and from a VM with New-PSSession and Copy-Item
+## Copy files with New-PSSession and Copy-Item

-> **Note: ** PowerShell Direct only supports persistent sessions in Windows builds 14280 and later
+> **Note:** PowerShell Direct only supports persistent sessions in Windows builds 14280 and later

 Persistent PowerShell sessions are incredibly useful when writing scripts that coordinate actions across one or more remote machines.
 Once created, persistent sessions exist in the background until you decide to delete them.
 This means you can reference the same session over and over again with `Invoke-Command` or `Enter-PSSession` without passing credentials.